 Valle de Las Rocas → Uyuni | 163 km (100 mi) ⁝ 2:30 hours

-Sol de Mañana is a geothermal area at more than 4850 m / 15,900 ft of altitude, consisting in a group of ponds of boiling water and mud, result of volcanic activity under the surface.
+Sol de Mañana is a geothermal area at more than 4850 m / 15,900 ft of altitude, consisting of a group of ponds of boiling water and mud, resulting from volcanic activity under the surface.
 If you are not very well woken up so early in the morning, don’t worry.
-You will be welcome by a strong suphur smell that will greatly help you be alert enough to not fall into the boiling mud.
+You will be welcomed by a strong sulfur smell that will greatly help you be alert enough to not fall into the boiling mud.
 Unfortunately, we were there a little too early at dawn, and it was pretty dark.
 I couldn’t take good pics.

-The next stops are the Polques Hot Springs, next to the Laguna de Chalviri, the the Laguna Verde, the southernmost point of the tour and in Bolivia.
-You might get to to one or the other first.
+The next stops are the Polques Hot Springs, next to the Laguna de Chalviri, the Laguna Verde, the southernmost point of the tour, and Bolivia.
+You might get to one or the other first.
 Our driver suggested to rush to the Laguna Verde first before the other cars arrive so we have the place to ourselves, and then drive back to the hot springs.
 I think it was great.

 The Laguna Verde is my favorite (if you omit the constant freezing winds).
 Located at the foot of the majestic cone of the Licancabur Volcano, the Laguna Verde is a real gem.
-The “other end of the world” atmosphere of this place is undescribable.
+The “other end of the world” atmosphere of this place is indescribable.
 Unlike the Laguna Colorada getting its colors from life forms in suspension in the water, the Laguna Verde gets its color from mineral elements.
-And intensity of the turquoise-green varies with the wind.
+And the intensity of the turquoise green varies with the wind.
 A really, really striking place.
 And indeed, we were alone.